joken-elixir/joken/README.md

 A JSON Web Token (JWT) Library

-The goal of this library is to provide a convienent way to create, sign, verify, and validate JWTs while allowing the flexibility to customize each step along the way.
+The goal of this library is to provide a convenient way to create, sign, verify, and validate JWTs while allowing the flexibility to customize each step along the way.
 This library also includes a Plug for checking tokens as well.

 Supports the following algorithms: